-Did you know that we give you a complimentary Independent Birmingham card to use during your stay in Brum?
-Enjoy Birmingham’s thriving independent scene with discounts and deals at 105 of Brum’s cinemas, cafes, pubs, restaurants, theatres, bars, and shops.
+Did you know that signing up to the fantastic Independent Birmingham app means you can enjoy Birmingham’s thriving independent scene with discounts and deals at more than 100 of Brum’s cinemas, cafes, pubs, restaurants, theatres, bars, and shops.

 We’ve put together a dream tour of the best independents.
 We’ve focused on some of the top indies in Birmingham city centre – within easy reach of our serviced apartments at the city’s iconic Rotunda building.

-Don’t miss The Electric, Britain’s oldest working cinema.
+Don’t miss the recently reopened The Electric, Britain’s oldest working cinema.
 We love (in no particular order) its Edwardian architecture, cool interior and brilliant programming.
-It’s unique to Birmingham and runs some very cool annual festivals such as Shock and Gore.
+It’s unique to Birmingham and runs some very cool annual festivals.

 Why not start with drinks at Loki Wine?
 This wine merchants, hidden away in the city’s historic Great Western Arcade, is only five minutes away from our apartments by foot.
 It’s much more than just a wine store and you can enjoy wine by the glass or the bottle in-house.
 They also run events and they’re not just about wine – recent successes include a Mackmyra Swedish Whisky Tasting and World of Gin tasting.